taolaktech/amplify-ui/README.md

 ## Contributing

-1. clone the repo and create a feature branch.
+1. Clone the repo and create a feature branch.
 2. Make changes and run tests.
 3. Submit a PR with a clear description.